 "But while we are confident that we have broken the link between the number of cases and the hospitalisations and deaths that previously inevitably followed, no vaccine is perfect and take-up isn’t 100%.
 So that link while broken is not yet severed.
 New variants (opens in new tab) also remain a risk because we don’t yet know with confidence the impact of the vaccine against the new variants."

 Matt Hancock also confirmed that the government's roadmap would not be moved along any quicker than planned for the same reason.
 When asked about a report in The Times which suggests the number of people in hospital with Covid-19 is expected to halve in the next two weeks, the health secretary said that cases could still go up so there wouldn't be any change to the current lockdown lifting measures.

 During the third lockdown, new hospital admissions appeared to reach their peak seven days after the lockdown began.
 They have now dramatically reduced in England, with 134 fewer admissions for coronavirus recorded on March 22 compared to 7 days before.

 This is more successful than the cases numbers following the short, sharp circuit breaker lockdown (opens in new tab) in November.

 Is lockdown working in Wales?

 The situation is similar in Wales as it is in England.
-Total cases are rising day by day but the numbers of new infections are slowly decreasing.
+While total cases are still rising, the number of new infections is slowly decreasing.

-190,394 tested positive for coronavirus in Wales on January 27, compared to 186,797 exactly seven day before.
-While 306 people had a positive test on January 26, on January 19 there were 1,081 new cases.
-This is a dramatic decline of over 700 cases per day and according to the government’s trends, it looks like it’s on the downward slope.
+150 people tested positive for coronavirus in Wales on March 22, compared to 248 people exactly seven days before.
+This is a dramatic decline of almost 100 cases over a seven day period and according to the government's trends, it looks like it's on the downward slope.